Wednesday, July 31, 2024

 TikTok is video-based, and since I don't know much about videos, I delayed using it.
 Videos can be just a few seconds.
 In fact, if they're longer they may be hard to manipulate.
 TikTok is easier to use from a phone.
 Take the video and load it from that device to TikTok.
 If you have difficulty, find a high school kid to help.

 Facebook is an older app, but is especially useful if your target audience is older than 25.
-It's important to have a Facebook page for your work and a personal one.
+It may be important to have separate Facebook pages for work and personal use.
 You may not want readers or other clients to see photos of your family and friends.
 You also don't want to alienate readers through opinions you may post on your personal page -- politics and product promotion rarely mix.

 The key to effective Facebook exposure is to join a couple of groups related to your interests or products.
 I belong to several that deal with cozy mysteries, since that's what I write.
 Don't just post and move on.
 Interact with some of the others in that Facebook group.